astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/xenocryst.md

 title: Xenocryst
 description:
 published: true
-date: 2022-03-18T00:40:50.861Z
+date: 2022-03-25T10:56:26.489Z
 tags: masks, character
 editor: markdown
 dateCreated: 2022-03-17T23:36:58.909Z
 ---

 # Background
-An archaeologist's son transformed into an earth elemental by a chthonic god, and now bound to them in a rocky relationship.
+An archaeologist's child transformed into an earth elemental by a chthonic god, and now bound to them in a rocky relationship.

 ## Who were you before?
 My parents are archaeologists.
-My sister and I accompanied them around the world, and learned about the past first-hand.
+My brother and I accompanied them around the world, and learned about the past first-hand.

 ## When did you change?
 What caused it?
 We were in the underground temple complex when an earthquake hit.
 Everything fell in.
 I was crying, and I could hear voices that I thought were my family.